 Meeting Organizers and Session Chairs

 EMBO Workshop - Molecular and Developmental Biology of Drosophila (2022; 2024; 2026); Meeting Co-organizer

 Developmental Biology, Guest Editor

 The long-term goal of my group is to understand how precise and robust decisions on cell fate or cell identity are made in a stem cell lineage and how mistakes in these decision-making events lead to developmental defects or diseases.
-Combining state-of-art time-lapse live imaging of neural stem cell lineages within intact brains, powerful fly/mouse genetics, with biochemical and genomic approaches, we have been mainly focused on addressing: 1) how cell fate commitment is achieved in a timely and robust manner and 2) how temporal and spatial cues are integrated to dictate cell fate decisions.
+Combining state-of-art time-lapse live imaging of neural stem cell lineages within intact brains, powerful fly and mouse genetics, liquid-liquid phase separation, with biochemical and multi-omics approaches, we have been mainly focused on addressing: 1) how cell fate commitment is achieved in a timely and robust manner and 2) how temporal and spatial cues are integrated to dictate cell fate decisions.

 For more information, please visit our lab website: http://yansonglab.org

 1. Song Y.* (2022) It takes two to tango: The dance of cell fate specification.
 Developmental Biology, 490:125.
 (Editorial for a Special Issue on Transcriptional and epigenetic control of cell fate specification)